-B2B and B2C use to be two very different worlds.
-Their own set of languages, marketing tactics and messages.
-Even the cultures we starkly different.
-B2B often associated as dry and business like.
-Whereas B2C was fun and exciting.
-But what happens when client’s PR and communications needs straddle both?
+B2B and B2C used to be two very different worlds.
+They came with their own languages, marketing tactics, and messages.
+Even the cultures between these two broad industries were starkly different.
+B2B communications were prescribed to be dry and business like.
+B2C messaging was fun and exciting.
+But what happens when a client’s PR and communications needs straddle both?

-The difference between B2B and B2C sales tactics used to be stark, just as they were for the communications agencies that promoted them.
-Now, the immediacy and quick response rate that characterized B2C is translating to B2B.
-For earned media, PR professionals still need to determine who is the best reporter for their news.
+The difference between B2B and B2C sales tactics used to be stark, just as they were for the communications agencies that specialized in promoting them.
+Now, the immediacy and quick response rate that characterized B2C is popping up in B2B campaigns.
+For earned media, PR professionals still need to determine who is the best reporter to handle and interpret their news.

-Working with a technology client whose goal is to advance the automotive repair industry, the B2B/B2C line was blurry.
-A PR plan was constructed with the consumer in mind, rather than the industry professionals who the company markets to.
-Our job is to break through the noise of other new, more well-known products on the market.
+While working with a technology client whose goal is to advance the automotive repair industry, I found that the B2B/B2C line was blurry.
+A PR plan was constructed with the end consumer in mind, rather than the industry professionals buy my clients product.
+Our job was to break through the noise of other new, more well-known products on the market.

 Consumers don’t know how their car is being repaired or even why.
-But in this niche of automotive, the automotive software industry, are great tools that are making their lives easier, and offer great storytelling opportunities through earned media.
+The market need was to build trust between the auto repair shops and their customers.
+Our client operated within the niche of the automotive software industry to provide great tools that are making car owners lives easier, and improving repair shops trust and market value to their customers.
+This gave us great storytelling opportunities through earned media.

 When working with a B2B client, there are three simple ways to make a B2C PR strategy work: